mehulagg/gitlab/doc/user/project/pages/pages_access_control.md

 enabled, they're presented with a page to sign into GitLab and verify they can access the website.

+NOTE:
+GitLab Pages uses a caching mechanism for efficiency.
+Due to this, changes made to access control might not be immediate, but might take some time (until the cache gets invalidated) to be in effect.

 ## Terminating a Pages session

 To sign out of your GitLab Pages website, revoke the application access token